New determination of the neutrino hadronic production cross sections from GeV to beyond PeV energies: Introduction

 A key ingredient for accurately predicting the hadronic diffuse $\nu$ emission is the inclusive neutrino production cross section $\sigma(p + p \rightarrow \nu + X)$, and other reactions involving He and heavier nuclei.
 The standard approach to calculate these cross sections is to employ Monte Carlo event generators~\cite{Kamae:2006bf,Kachelriess:2019ifk,Bhatt_2020,Mazziotta_2016}.
 The most widely used model is based on a customized implementation of \textsc{Pythia}~6 by Kamae et al.~\cite{Kamae:2006bf}.
 For example this is the cross section theoretical framework employed by the IceCube Collaboration in \cite{IceCube:2023ame}.
 More recent results include those from \textsc{AAfrag}~\cite{Kachelriess:2019ifk}, based on the QGSJET-II-04m event generator, and from Bhatt et al.~\cite{Bhatt_2020}, based on the DPMJET-III-19.1 event generator.
 Significant discrepancies between Monte Carlo simulations and experimental data have been pointed out—for example, in the production cross sections of $\bar{p}$~\cite{Kachelriess:2015wpa,Kachelriess:2019taq}, in $e^{\pm}$~\cite{Orusa:2022pvp} (hereafter \us), and in $\gamma$ rays~\cite{Orusa_2023}.
 Moreover, as shown in Refs.~\cite{Koldobskiy:2021nld,dorner_25}, the predicted production cross sections of all $\nu$ flavors can differ by up to a factor of $\mathcal{O}(2)$ depending on the Monte Carlo generator used.
 These large variations underscore the need for improved modeling of neutrino production cross sections.

 In this paper, we present a new accurate model that relies primarily on an analytic prescription fitted to the available experimental data, with the aim of determining their correct dependence on kinematic variables and of robustly quantifying the modeling uncertainties.
 The dominant production channel for $\nu_e$, $\nu_\mu$, $\bar{\nu_e}$ and $\bar{\nu_\mu}$ is the decay of $\pi^\pm$ mesons, for which we build upon the analysis performed in \us.
 In addition, we carefully model the production cross sections of $K$ mesons and $\Lambda$ baryons, which contribute as well to the $\nu$ flux through their decay into $\pi^\pm$.
 Our strategy closely follows the approach adopted in \us\ for deriving cross sections relevant to the secondary production of CR electrons and positrons.
+While the parameterization of the individual channel cross sections were derived in \us\, the main innovation of this paper lies in the integration of these channels into a complete, data-driven model for the inclusive neutrino production cross section, along with a systematic quantification of the associated uncertainties.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:emissivity}, we outline the theoretical framework used to derive the observed $\nu$ flux from hadronic production cross sections.
 Section~\ref{sec:pi_charged} focuses on the analytical modeling of the $\pi^\pm$ production cross section, the dominant channel for neutrino generation.
 In Sec.~\ref{sec:other_channels}, we estimate contributions from additional production channels and from interactions involving nuclei.
 Our results are presented in Sec.~\ref{sec:results}, followed by our conclusions in Sec.~\ref{sec:conclusions}.